Yé-yé: Yé-yé girls

-Yé-yé songs had innocent themes such as that of Françoise Hardy's "Tous les garçons et les filles" ("All the guys and girls my age know how it feels to be happy, but I am lonely.
-When will I know how it feels to have someone?").

 France had a large market for the consumption of French-language songs at the time.
 Unlike other European nations such as West Germany, the French were more willing to support artists from their own country, singing in their native tongue.
 Some of the early French artists who were dabbling in rock and roll and similar genres, such as Johnny Hallyday, admit that they were creating an imitation of English-language rock music.
 Yé-yé helped assimilate that music in a unique, French way, and with the popularity of Salut les copains, the public began to see stars such as France Gall emerge.

-The singers were sexualized in a deliberately contrived naïve manner.
+While some Yé-yé songs had innocent themes such as that of Françoise Hardy's "Tous les garçons et les filles" ("All the guys and girls my age know how it feels to be happy, but I am lonely.
+When will I know how it feels to have someone?"), others were intentionally sexualised.
 Composer and singer/songwriter Serge Gainsbourg once called Gall the French Lolita and, wanting to exploit her innocence, composed for her the double-entendre song "Les sucettes" ("Lollipops"): "Annie loves lollipops, aniseed lollipops, when the sweet liquid runs down Annie's throat, she is in paradise."
 The lyrics of the song are blatantly phallic, and the music video essentially features a group of dancing penises.